-Allscripts will incur financial advisor fees, filing fees, soliciting fees, legal and accounting costs, consummation and retention bonuses and certain other transaction related costs that it estimates will be approximately \$22 million in connection with the Transactions.
+Allscripts will pay financial advisor fees, filing fees, soliciting fees, legal and accounting costs, consummation and retention bonuses and certain professional fees and other transaction related costs after June 30, 2008 that it estimates will be approximately \$23 million.
 Further, under the Merger Agreement, Allscripts has agreed to pay up to \$5 million of the merger related expenses of MHS and Misys.
 In addition, Allscripts anticipates that it will incur significant costs in connection with the integration of MHS and its current operations.
 Allscripts is in the early stages of assessing the magnitude of these integration costs and, therefore, is unable to estimate the dollar value thereof.
 Allscripts may incur additional unanticipated costs in connection with the Transactions and related to the integration of MHS.
 Although Allscripts expects that the elimination of duplicative costs, as well as the realization of other efficiencies related to the integration of the business, will offset incremental transaction, merger-related and integration costs over time, we cannot assure you that this net benefit will be achieved in the near term or at all.